Dr. Michael will be accepting a doctoral student for the Fall of 2019.

 - Psychotherapy outcome

 My program of research is in the area of child and adolescent psychopathology, broadly construed.
 I also have a strong methodological interest in assessing psychotherapy outcome.
-For example, I have completed several meta-analytic studies designed to assess outcome broadly over time and across various types of treatment trials.
-My most prominent current research (and clinical) endeavor is school mental health (SMH), especially as it pertains to the provision of services in rural areas and the prevention of major public health problems (e.g., suicide) that impact youth.
-Since 2006, I have been involved in developing and implementing SMH projects around the region which are embedded within schools.
-The projects, entitled Assessment, Support, and Counseling (ASC) Centers now serve between 5% and 10% of the student population in Watauga, Ashe, and Alleghany County High Schools.
+For example, I have completed several meta-analytic studies designed to assess outcome broadly over time and across various types of treatment trials, including a recent empirical review regarding the effectiveness of antidepressants for adolescents published in The Lancet.
+My most prominent research (and clinical) endeavor is school mental health (SMH), especially as it pertains to the provision of services in rural schools and the prevention of major public health problems (e.g., suicide) that impact youth.
+Over the last 20 years, I have been committed to developing and implementing SMH projects around the region that are embedded within public K-12 schools.
+The projects, titled Assessment, Support, and Counseling (ASC) Centers now serve between 5% and 10% of the student populations in Watauga, Ashe, and Alleghany County High Schools.
 These projects are major SMH training sites for Psychology graduate students as well as students from Social Work and Marriage and Family Therapy.
 There are also several pertinent empirical projects associated with the ASC Center, including serial program evaluations, epidemiological surveillance, and community-based participatory research.
-The University-School Partnerships are funded through various sponsors and contracts, including the North Carolina Department of Public Instruction and many of those involved are active in SMH networks and professional affiliations around the country, including the Mental Health Education Integration Consortium (MHEDIC), the Center for School Mental Health, and the Carolina Network for School Mental Health.
-As mentioned earlier, we are heavily involved in the regional efforts to prevent and intervene with teenagers who are at risk for suicide, including the development of a systematic method of surveillance and assessment in the schools called the Prevention of Escalating Adolescent Crisis Events (PEACE) Protocol.
-The PEACE protocol has been adapted for use in other communities around the country, including Montana, where existing resources and professional expertise are interconnected within each area.
-See Montana Suicide Awareness and Training Act, HB 374.
+The University-School Partnerships are funded through various sponsors and contracts, including the North Carolina Department of Public Instruction and many of those involved are active in SMH networks and professional affiliations around the country, including the Center for School Mental Health, and the Carolina Network for School Mental Health.
+As mentioned earlier, we are heavily involved in the regional efforts to prevent and intervene with teenagers who are at risk for suicide, including the development of a systematic method of surveillance and assessment in the schools called the Prevention of Escalating Adolescent Crisis Events (PEACE) Protocol, using the Counseling on Access to Lethal Means (CALM) Program, and implementing interventions such as the Collaborative Assessment and Management of Suicidality (CAMS) Model.
+The PEACE protocol has been adapted for use in other locations around the country, including rural communities and the Fort Peck Reservation in Montana, where existing resources and professional expertise are interconnected within each area.
+A summary of the Montana Project (Belhumeur et al., 2017) was published in the Handbook of Rural Mental Health.

 - Clinical Psychology Internship, 1999, Duke University Medical Center